Emmylou Harris: Early life

 Harris was born in Birmingham, Alabama, in 1947.
 She was one of two children born to Walter Rutland Harris and Eugenia Harris.
 Her older brother, Walter Harris Jr., enjoyed country music in his youth.
 Her father was a Marine Corps officer who served in both World War II and the Korean War.
 In the latter, he was taken as a prisoner of war and was reported as missing in action.
 He was later released.
 "I never talked to him about his experiences.
 He wouldn't ever talk about it," she later reflected.
 The Harris family lived in Birmingham through their daughter's first grade school year.
 Her father was then transferred to Cherry Point, North Carolina, and later to Quantico, Virginia.

 Harris took piano lessons as a child but she did not enjoy them.
-During her high school years, the family eventually settled in nearby Woodbridge, Virginia.
+During her high school years, the family settled near Quantico in Woodbridge, Virginia.
 Harris was a straight-A high school student at Gar-Field Senior High School, a cheerleader and a saxophonist in the marching band.
 She also won the "Miss Woodbridge" beauty pageant during her teen years.
 Classmates considered Harris unusual because she was devoted to her studies.
 Harris was among many adolescents interested in the American folk music revival of the 1960s.
 She became fascinated with folk artists of the era such as Joan Baez, Bob Dylan and Buffy Sainte-Marie.
 Her grandfather gave Harris her first guitar, which she learned to play.

 In 1965, Harris graduated from Gar-Field (which was desegregated shortly before she left) as the class valedictorian.
 She planned to become an actress and accepted a drama scholarship from the University of North Carolina at Greensboro.
 Harris began taking classes in the fall of 1965.
 She participated in the school's productions of The Tempest and The Dancing Donkey.
 Harris then formed a folk music duo with Mike Williams called the Emerald City.
 The duo worked a series of gigs in the local area, most of which were coffeehouses.
 Harris also played coffeehouses as a solo performer, primarily in one known as "The Corner".

 In 1967, Harris dropped out of the University of North Carolina and enrolled at Boston University, but would soon drop out there as well.
 She ultimately chose to pursue a career as a folk singer full-time.
 Harris briefly moved to Virginia Beach, where she worked as a waitress and as a folk singer.
 She then left for New York City's Greenwich Village neighborhood where there was a popular folk music scene.
 In 1969, Harris married her first husband Tom Slocum and soon gave birth to her first child.